McModknower/knowrob/src/formulas/README.md

 The list of sub-types of formulas is as follows:

 - `Atom`: a single n-ary predicate.
-- `Conjunction`: the conjunction of two or more formulas.
+- `Conjunction`: a conjunction of two or more formulas.
+    - `SimpleConjunction`: a conjunction of first-order literals.
-- `Disjunction`: the disjunction of two or more formulas.
+- `Disjunction`: a disjunction of two or more formulas.
-- `Negation`: the negation of a formula.
+- `Negation`: a negation of a formula.
 - `Implication`: an implication between two formulas.
 - `ModalFormula`: a modal operator applied to a formula.